10 exploradores aventureros que cambiaron el mundo con sus expediciones

 Mary Kingsley- 10 exploradores aventureros que cambiaron al mundo con sus expediciones

-The story of this fearless woman begins with a trip to Africa accompanied by a tea bag, a toothbrush and a comb; and we say that her story begins with the trip because, before that, Kingsley's life was based on trying to understand why her brother could study for a university degree at Cambridge, while she was limited to studying German to translate the articles that his father wrote.
+The story of this fearless woman begins with a trip to Africa accompanied by a tea bag, a toothbrush and a comb; and we say that her story begins with the trip because, before that, Kingsley's life was based on trying to understand why her brother could study a university degree at Cambridge, while she limited herself to studying German to translate the articles her father wrote.

 Fortunately or unfortunately, Mary's luck changed when she was not yet 30 years old, and both of her parents died.
-He was then aware that it was going to be a few months until someone would take care of him again, and he felt, for the first time in his life, free.
-He decided that it was time to consider traveling.
+She then realized that it would be a few months before someone would take care of her again, and she felt, for the first time in her life, free.
+She decided that it was time to consider traveling.

-The objective of his expeditions was to learn about and integrate into the customs of the local peoples.
-In addition, his scientific work was focused on participatory observation, which meant coexistence with the tribes.
-Mary is one of the forerunners of cultural anthropology and one of the first ethnographers to carry out authentic fieldwork.
+The aim of her expeditions was to learn about and integrate into the customs of the local peoples.
+In addition, her scientific work was focused on participatory observation, which involved living with the tribes.
+Mary is one of the pioneers of cultural anthropology and one of the first ethnographers to develop authentic field work.

-One of the events that let us see the explorer's character and daring was when she managed to get out of a confrontation with a leopard, hitting it with a jug of water.
+One of the events that show us the character and daring of the explorer was when she managed to escape from a confrontation with a leopard by hitting it with a jug of water.

 ROALD AMUNDSEN